Themekraft/tk-google-fonts/readme.txt

 == Changelog ==
 = 2.1.1 - 02 Jun 2021 =
+* Hotfix: Fixed issue when a non-existing font was loaded.
-* Hotfix: temporary solution to fix the issue with the fonts family names.
+* Hotfix: temporary solution to fix the issue with fonts family names on the font selector.

 = 2.1.0 - 14 May 2021 =
 * Added new feature to make plugin GDPR Compliant on the Pro version.